Accounting and CyberAccounting, Department of Accounting and Finance - Adjunct Faculty

 - Part time

-The Business School of the University of Maryland Global Campus (UMGC) seeks graduate adjunct faculty to teach in the MS in Accounting and Information Systems degree program.
-Specifically, we are looking for faculty to teach the following courses:
+University of Maryland Global Campus (UMGC) seeks adjunct faculty to teach remotely in the Account & Cyber-Accounting program.
+Specifically, we are seeking faculty for the following course(s):

 Accounting Information Systems (ACCT 618): A study of the use of information systems in the accounting process, with an emphasis on computer systems and internal controls.
 Focus is on the analytical tools necessary to evaluate users' accounting information needs and to design, implement, and maintain an accounting information system to support business processes and cycles.
 Topics include the components of contemporary accounting information systems; security and internal controls, particularly within Internet and e-commerce environments; traditional flow charts and data-flow diagrams; computer networks; theory and application of relational databases; and relational database management systems.
 Assignments include designing an accounting information system using a commercial database software package.